dascritch/cpu-audio/INSTALL.md

 Using javascript API
 --------------------

-cpu-audio.js can be used only with HTML attributes and CSS variables, but javascript savvy developers can [use API features to get a more precise control](./API).
+cpu-audio.js can be used only with HTML attributes and CSS variables, but javascript savvy developers have [API features to get a more precise control](./API).

 <!-- {% include footer.html %} -->